JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 - Due to the nature of the mod, there are some bosses that become more competitive, if not difficult (especially in the canyon), but it's more than anything, at the beginning and then everything will be more "relaxed", because I already went through it (in order to test my own mod) to see if the game became unbearable or just becomes a little more complicated and my conclusion was that it is 'passable', the game does not become unplayable (I'm talking about the AI ​​and the AI ​​of the bosses).

-- This mod is currently compatible with the [Improvement Mod V2](https://nfsmods.xyz/mod/855), [Carbon Battle Royale](https://nfsmods.xyz/mod/1211), [Endgame Mod](https://nfsmods.xyz/mod/1039), I haven't tried it with other mods like Ultimate or Endgame, but I don't think it's totally incompatible with those mods as it's a performance improvement for the cars and doesn't touch any of the gameplay of those mods.
+- This mod is currently compatible with several mods, I haven't tested it with other mods like Ultimate, but I don't think it's completely incompatible with those mods since it's a performance boost for the cars and doesn't affect any of the gameplay of those mods.

+- When installing the mod on versions for `VlTed Tool`, it will throw an exception saying `Invalid Parameter Count`.
+This is because `VlTed` doesn't interpret files with spaces in their names.
+This is done to be compatible with `OVGI`, and with this one, no errors will occur (not that I know of, it should be noted).

 - Finally, the mod does not affect the car in any way without upgrades, it will remain the same as the vanilla game, the improvements will be reflected when maxed out the cars.